shuftipro/Android-SDK/Shuftipro Sdk with Nfc/README.md

 ## Response Logging

 Response of verification can be logged via the code given below.
 You can see this in LogCat at runtime.
-Write this code in Response listener of SDK:
+Write this code in response listener of SDK:

 ```sh